 Dot started raising chickens, pigs, and sheep.
 She also grew record numbers of potatoes.

 Gone are the chickens and sheep and massive fields of potatoes.
 In their place we raise Hereford pigs, the occasional cow, and honey bees.
 We also grow a variety of fruits, vegetables, herbs, flowers, and some of the best hay in NH.

-As the only Registered Hereford breeders in NH, we pride ourselves on happy, healthy, and very spoiled pigs.
+As the first Registered Hereford breeders in NH, we pride ourselves on happy, healthy, and very spoiled pigs.

 After decades of farming and raising pigs, we started looking at replacements for our aging boar.

 I found the Hereford breed and was immediately struck by their fantastic appearance.
 As I researched I learned that they are actually a true heritage breed as defined by the authority on it: The Livestock Conservancy.
 They're also incredibly adaptable to both pasture and barn life and they have a very even temperament.
 And if that wasn't enough, they tend to have large litters and great pork quality.

 And no one in our area had them.

 So in 2019 we brought our first registered Hereford back to New Hampshire.
 Tank became our herd boar and has given us fabulous piglets as well as being the sweetest pig.
 In 2020 we had the opportunity to add 3 registered Hereford gilts to our herd and jumped at the opportunity.